leenathomas01/Creative-Benders/Idea_Dumps/HyperloopFXSO.md

 https://arxiv.org/abs/2604.21254

-mapping the architecture with FXSO exploration
+mapping the architecture with my existing FXSO project exploration

 and system can now do